← Back to Home

 FAQ

-How far should I sit from an 85-inch 4K TV?
+How far should I sit from a 65 inch TV?